-With Easter just eight weeks away, plans may be underway for your annual production.
+With Easter just ten weeks away, plans may be underway for your annual production.
 Easter presents an opportunity like no other to present the Good News to those who don’t regularly attend your church.
 The right Easter program helps your congregation celebrate the Resurrection and embrace and invite your surrounding community.
 Finding the right production for your church requires earnest thought and prayer.
 Here are a few ideas, guidelines, and thoughts to help you navigate the process.

 Audience, Time, & Skills

 The perfect production for your church may not be the most elaborate, but it will be a reflection of your congregation’s culture and style.
 You want a production that is accessible, uplifting and accurately portrays Easter as the celebration of our Savior.

 Types of Productions